Ruth E. Quiroa

 PUBLICATIONS (by date)

-Quiroa, R. E. (in press).
+Quiroa, R. E. (2013).
 Promising portals and safe passages: A review of preK-12 Latino/a-themed literature.
 In J. C. Naidoo & S. Park (Eds.)
 Diversity in Youth Literature: Opening Doors Through Reading.
 ALA Editions.

 Cummins, S. & Quiroa, R. E. (2012).
 Teaching Tips: Teaching for writing expository responses to narrative texts.
 Reading Teacher, (65)6, 381-386.